Tested Baking & Dessert Recipes & Videos

 Pin It

-I love to have this Low Fat Banana Bread sitting on the counter, so I can enjoy a slice whenever my sweet tooth beckons.
-The combination of sweet bananas paired with vanilla and cinnamon, is sure to please.
+Banana Bread is very popular.
+Quick and easy to make, it has a wonderfully moist texture and has the flavor of sweet bananas.
 This quick bread is perfect with your morning coffee but it is also lovely with a tossed salad for a light lunch.

-This excellent recipe is one I adapted from Canadian Bonnie Stern's "More Heart Smart Cooking with Bonnie Stern".
-This book was written in conjunction with the Heart and Stroke Foundation of Canada.
+This excellent recipe is one I adapted from Canadian Bonnie Stern's "More Heart Smart Cooking with Bonnie Stern" This book was written in conjunction with the Heart and Stroke Foundation of Canada.
 What I like about this recipe is that it cuts down on the amount of saturated fat usually found in banana breads.
-While most Banana Bread recipes contain about 1/2 cup (115 grams) of butter, this recipe replaces the butter with 1/4 cup (60 ml) of heart healthy canola oil (can also use vegetable, corn or safflower oil) and 1/2 cup (120 ml) low fat plain yogurt, and still we do not have to sacrifice on flavor or texture.
-This recipe also replaces some of the white all purpose flour with whole wheat flour, which adds fiber to our diets.
+While most Banana Bread recipes contain 1/2 cup (113 grams) of butter, this recipe replaces the butter with 1/4 cup (60 ml) of a flavorless oil and 1/2 cup (120 grams) of low fat plain yogurt (can also use non fat plain yogurt).
+And, best of all, we do not have to sacrifice on flavor or texture.
+This recipe also replaces some of the white all purpose flour typically used in Banana Bread recipes with whole wheat flour, which adds texture and flavor to the bread, but also it adds fiber to our diets.
 Bonnie Stern gives the calories for one slice of Low Fat Banana Bread at about 200, with total fat at about 5 grams (saturated fat 1 gram).
 Of course, this can vary depending on the ingredients used so use this information as a guide only.
-Also, if you like you could add 1/2 cup (50 grams) of chopped nuts to the batter or even 1/2 cup (80 grams) of dark chocolate chips.
+Also, if you like, you could add 1/2 cup (50 grams) of chopped nuts to the batter or even 1/2 cup (85 grams) of dark chocolate chips.

 Related Recipes You May Like